 The First Tee Program is a World Golf Foundation initiative to impact the lives of young people of all backgrounds by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.

-The First Tee of Pine Mountain, based at the Wasioto Winds Golf Course in Bell County, was started in 2003.
-Through the end of 2009 more than 1,100 youth have participated in the program.
+The First Tee of Pine Mountain, based at the Wasioto Winds Golf Course in Bell County, was started in 2003 and has had thousands of youth participate in the program.

 Participants focus on nine core components: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy and judgment.
 An instructional component on substance abuse, developed by The First Tee Pine Mountain, has been adopted on the national level.